jaredboice/daniel-san/README.md

 the current phase towards the modulus (in this case it represents the 1st month out of the 3 total modulus cycles).
 The cycle fires on the modulus, and then it loops back around to 1.
 If your cycle/modulus isn't getting expected results, try modifying the cycle (a syncDate can also modify results as explained below, which is used if you are applying the modulus/cycle attributes).
 If you are confused, it will make sense after trying a couple different settings.

-As of daniel-san version 6.1.0, adding a dateStart to any rule with modulus/cycle attributes will automatically assign that dateStart value to syncDate.
+As of daniel-san version 6.1.0, adding a effectiveDateStart to any rule with modulus/cycle attributes will automatically assign that effectiveDateStart value to syncDate.
 So manuallly adding syncDate is no longer required.
-If the date is in the future, it will simply treat it as dateStart as explained below.
+If the date is in the future, it will simply treat it as effectiveDateStart as explained below.
 Read on, however, to understand the functionality of syncDate.

 Adding a syncDate attribute (as seen in the 'shenanigans' account/rule) can make your life easier by syncing the appropriate cycle/modulus phase to a specific process execution date in the past.
 For example, by syncing a cycle of 2 within a modulus of 2 on a syncDate of '2019-08-12' you are "syncing" that specific phase of the 2/2 cycle to that date (cycling forward into the future).
 So whatever the cycle value is on that syncDate will be locked in its position at that time and that will dictate how the cycle will moduluate into the future.
 This will keep that account/rule moduluating as you expect without any further adjustments ever needed.
 However, updating the syncDate every so often will increase performance since this feature requires more computation.

-Adding a dateStart WITH a syncDate is redundant to daniel-san.
+Adding a effectiveDateStart WITH a syncDate is redundant to daniel-san.
 You can, however, still start the cycle in the future.
-When you set a syncDate at some point in the future (after the start date of the projections) daniel-san will simply assign that value to the dateStart attribute for that rule (while assigning null to syncDate) so it will begin its forward-moving cycle at that time.
+When you set a syncDate at some point in the future (after the start date of the projections) daniel-san will simply assign that value to the effectiveDateStart attribute for that rule (while assigning null to syncDate) so it will begin its forward-moving cycle at that time.
 When that same syncDate is eventually found to be less than the start date of the projections (due to manually moving the global start date forward through the normal course of using the program), it will then be used to sync the modulation cycle to that point in the past.

 The bottom line is this: if you are using modulus/cycle values of anything other than 1/1 (which would equate to normal behavior for any STANDARD_EVENT), you should also be using a syncDate.